aichingm/splay/README.md

 4. _A debugging version for the 2. option `make dbbug-mpris`_

 this will create a binary called in the _cwd_ *splay*.

+## Colorize splay

+To change the colors edit the color definitions in `src/colors.h` and rebuild splay.

 ## Install splay